richardschoen/NodeOni/README.md

 **DLTSTDOUT** - This option insures that the STDOUT IFS temp files get cleaned up after processing.
 All IFS log files get created in the /tmp/mono directory.

-helloword.py sample Python script to echo parms and test PYRUN if you need one Enter the following statements into a Python file in the IFS.
-Name it helloworld.py
+hello.js sample Node script to echo parms and test the NODE command.
+Enter the following statements into a js file in the IFS.
+Name it hello.js

 # Hello World hello.js script to echo hello